-The Animal Care Foundation is compromised of a Board of Directors, a Program Coordinator, and the Member Clinics.
+The Animal Care Foundation is compromised of a Board of Directors, a Director, and the Member Clinics.

 Board Members: Serve one year terms and may serve consecutive terms.
 The Board is responsible for maintaining incorporation documents, the 501(c)3 status, tax filings, as well as recruiting new member clinics and maintaining financial integrity.
 They ensure that the organization remains true to its mission and is responsible for hiring, supervising, and compensating the program coordinator.